thisrod/pyfield/README.md

 Subscripting a field with `None` causes it to be sampled on the grid derived from subscripting the abscissae with the same way.
 For example, integration over the first axis is done by

 	f[None, :]

+A low-rank grid can be converted to a shape-1 grid using through

+	(S[2,:]).through([1,2.5,pi])

+The new axes are added before the existing ones, and have their index origins at zero.
+The grid origin is set so that the existing axes are maintained, and the extension of the new grid plane in common space passes near `[1,2.5,pi]`.

+Grids can be rotated, or extended to a higher dimensional common space, using along.

+	S.along(T)
+	Grid.delta(5).along(x)

+	This returns a grid with the same spacing and index origin as S, but with the grid origin of T, oriented along the first S.rank() axes of T.

 Plotting